Sachdev-Ye-Kitaev Model in a Quantum Glassy Landscape: Coupled model: the spin-glass phase

 At very low temperatures, such as $T = 0.01$, the fermionic Green’s function matches precisely with the SYK Green’s function using the static renormalized coupling $\mathcal{J}_{\rm eff}= V \cdot \langle Q^2(\tau) \rangle$.
 This agreement can be attributed to the bosonic Green’s function becoming nearly time-independent at low temperatures—i.e., $Q(\tau) \approx q_{\rm EA} + Q_{\rm reg}(\tau)$ with $Q_{\rm reg}(\tau)$ nearly constant—making the replacement by a constant average value a good approximation.

 However, as the temperature increases, deviations between the full fermionic Green’s function and the SYK Green's function with a renormalized static coupling become noticeable.
 This discrepancy is more pronounced at higher coupling strengths (e.g., $V/J = 5.0$).
 This behavior can be understood within the picture of pure-state organization in the Parisi scheme described earlier.
 At very low temperatures, the bosonic spins are confined to a specific pure state $a$, so the fermions effectively experience a static background interaction characterized by $\mathcal{J}^{(a)}_{\rm eff}$.
 In contrast, at intermediate temperatures, other metastable states acquire non-negligible statistical weight, and tunneling between different pure states in the spin-glass landscape becomes likely.
 Consequently, the fermions experience a state-mixing dynamic $\mathcal{J}_{\rm eff}(\tau)$ coupling environment, which leads to deviations from the pure SYK behavior with a static $\mathcal{J}_{\rm eff}= V \cdot \langle Q^2(\tau) \rangle$.
-This suggests the existence of a crossover temperature $T^*(V)$ separating a low temperature regime where the SYK fixed point is recovered from an intermediate one where significant deviations appear.
-As compared to a conventional SYK model, the Green's function in this phase decays faster at short-imaginary times while it slows down for $\tau\sim \beta/2$, possibly indicating a modification of the power-law behavior found in SYK.
+This suggests the existence of a crossover temperature $T^*(\Gamma, V)$ separating a low temperature regime where the SYK fixed point is recovered from an intermediate one where significant deviations appear.

+{We present the crossover temperature $T^*(\Gamma,V)$ as a function of $\Gamma$ for several values of the coupling strength $V$ in Fig.\ref{fig:crossoverT}.
+To determine $T^*(\Gamma,V)$, we compute the absolute difference between the fully interacting numerical fermionic Green’s function $G(\tau)$ and the SYK Green’s function $G_0(\tau)$ evaluated with a static effective coupling $\mathcal{J}_{\rm eff}= V\,\langle Q^2(\tau)\rangle$.
+This difference is then compared against an empirically chosen threshold, as discussed in detail in the Appendix \ref{Appendix:CrossoverT}.
+We find that $T^*(\Gamma,V)$ shifts towards lower values as the interaction strength $V$ is increased.
+This effect becomes more pronounced for large values of the quantum parameter $\Gamma\gg 1$, corresponding to the strongly quantum regime.
+In contrast, for small $\Gamma\lesssim 0.5$, i.e., in the classical limit, we find that the solution remains SYK-like over the entire accessible temperature range when described by a static effective coupling.
+This behavior is consistent with the physical picture discussed in earlier sections. }